yassmin-ac/USDA-Agricultural-Analysis/README.md

 The data loading and inspection provided me with the following information:

-- The ‘state_lookup’ dataset brings each state’s name and its correspondent code (State_ANSI).
+- The ‘state_lookup’ dataset brings each state’s name and its corresponding code (State_ANSI).
 - The other 6 datasets bring each product category and its corresponding total production, divided by year and state.
 The column “State_ANSI” was used as a primary key to correlate all the datasets.

 ### 2. Creating Tables